The Responsibility Declaration

 It was difficult sometimes to muster the enthusiasm to attend another meeting.

 I decided to be “rigorously honest.”
 I didn’t rant or rave or anything like that – I was pretty quiet in those rooms – but I refused to hold hands and say the “Our Father.”
 I would just stand back of the circle of hand holders and stare at the floor while the others prayed.

 I have to tell you the truth: I wasn’t really appreciated.
 I got a lot of funny looks.
 One time I was “kettled:” they wouldn’t let me outside of the circle of hand holding because, as one woman put it: “We want to pray for you.”

 It became more and more clear to me that I wasn’t welcome in those rooms.

-And then, during a visit to Toronto, I found Beyond Belief.
-I was saved!
+And then, during a visit to Toronto, I found Beyond Belief, the oldest secular AA group in Canada.

-It was such a relief to know that I could go to a meeting and not feel disrespected.
+It was such a relief to know that I could go to a meeting and be honest and not feel disrespected.
 Or threatened.
 Because, you know, it was always implied at those other meetings that if I didn’t find God I would never be able to maintain my sobriety.

 I go to a lot of meetings still, of all kinds.
 But my home, my anchor in sobriety, is Beyond Belief.

 And if you want to talk hard core, I believe Beyond Belief fulfills the sole mission of AA.
 Because AA is first and foremost about helping the suffering alcoholic.